gear-foundation/academy/docs/02-substrate-id/polkadot-js.md

 hide_table_of_contents: true
 ---

 The Polkadot.js browser extension is the original application created by Parity Technologies for managing Substate accounts.
-This method involves installing the Polkadot.js plugin and using it as a "virtual vault" that's separate from your browser to store your private keys and sign transactions.
+This method involves installing the Polkadot.js plugin and using it as a "virtual vault" separate from your browser to store your private keys and sign transactions.

 1. You can install the extension via the following links: